 - 1/8 tsp red pepper flakes

-- Turn a grill pan on, over medium heat
+- Heat an indoor grill pan or saute pan over medium heat

-- Transfer to a cutting board and let rest for at least 10 minutes
+- Transfer the steak to a cutting board and let rest for at least 10 minutes